tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - If company isn’t going on a debt binge and reducing NAV

 - ***Sell When***
-  - Catalyst occurs – without raider/catalyst, you may sit for ages Management dilutes/diworseifies
+  - Catalyst occurs – without raider/catalyst, you may sit for ages.
+  - although the share sell at a discount to real market value, management has announced it will issue 10 percent more shares to help finance a diversification program
   - Institutional ownership rises to 60% from 25
   - Instead of a subsidiary selling for $100, it sells for $60 - calculated NAV maybe inflated
   - Tax rate deduction reduces value of tax loss carry forwards